 Instead, my family uses (and always has) a little bacon grease and flour.
 This adds a ton of just the right kind of full flavor we all crave from Dirty Rice and acts as a perfect binder at the same time.
 For a little extra Louisiana flair, oysters can be added to this recipe too!

 Like most recipes with a rich Louisiana history, almost every family has their own passed down version or “the way they like to do it.”
-Below are the ingredients and the methods we use to prepare Dirty Rice.
+Below are the ingredients and the methods my family uses to prepare Dirty Rice.

 - white rice